ssenmosip/mosip-temp-documentation/FRS-Partner-Management.md

 ## 1.1 User Creation [**[↑]**](#table-of-contents)
 MOSIP allows the creation of the following roles: Admin, Partner Manager, MISP Admin, Partners and Policy Manager should be created in IAM.

-The system also allows Updation, Retrieval ,Activation and Deactivation of the user
+The system also allows Updation, Retrieval, Activation and Deactivation of the user

 ## 1.2 Role Mapping [**[↑]**](#table-of-contents)
 ### 1.2.1 MISP [**[↑]**](#table-of-contents)